๐ŸƒExercise Physiology

 Why This Matters

 Don't just memorize the three energy systems as separate entities.
 Know how they interact on a continuum, when each dominates, and what physiological markers (like lactate threshold and VO2VO_2 max) tell us about transitions between them.
 The strongest exam answers demonstrate understanding of why the body shifts between systems and how training manipulates these responses.
-Master the mechanisms, and the applications become obvious.

 Immediate Energy: The Phosphagen System

-The ATP-PC system is your body's first responder—instant power with zero oxygen required.
+The ATP-PC system is your body's first responder: instant power with zero oxygen required.
 It relies on the direct hydrolysis of stored ATP and the rapid regeneration of ATP from phosphocreatine (PC) via the creatine kinase reaction.

 ATP-PC (Phosphagen) System

-• Provides immediate energy for 0-10 seconds—powers explosive movements like sprints, jumps, and Olympic lifts before other systems can ramp up
+• Provides immediate energy for roughly 0โ€“10 seconds.
+This powers explosive movements like sprints, jumps, and Olympic lifts before other systems can ramp up.

-• Depletes rapidly but recovers quickly—full restoration takes 2-3 minutes of rest, critical for understanding work-to-rest ratios in power training
+• Depletes rapidly but recovers quickly.
+Full PC restoration takes about 2โ€“3 minutes of rest (with ~50% recovery in roughly 30 seconds).
+This is why work-to-rest ratios in power training matter so much.

 Short-Term Energy: Anaerobic Glycolysis